 Rajkot’s Commitments to the BEA:

-- Policy: Developing a Technical Guidebook on green building measures for building efficiency as per local climatic conditions.
+- Policy: Develop a Technical Guidebook on measures for building efficiency.

-- Project: Retrofit one or more existing municipal buildings as a demonstration project, perhaps including social housing developments.
+- Pilot Program: Retrofit one or more existing municipal buildings.

 Riga Municipal Agency, Latvia